 This project has changed from an easement exchange to timberland access.
 Green Diamond Resource Company needs access across approximately 800 feet of Forest land to access timberland on their property.

 Hendricksen Waterline Reissue

 The proposed action is to reissue waterline permit that has been in use since the 1930's.
 No changes to the existing footprint are proposed.

 Interfor Tailhold Authorization

 Interfor has requested a special use authorization to tie onto five trees or stumps on Kugel Ridge (off of FS Road 2929) adjacent to Kugel Den Timber Sale on DNR land.
 The selected trees would be left on site and standing.

-sell property that is surplus to Forest Service needs.
-The property contains a number of structures\improvements, including but not limited to two residences, a parkparking lot, water supply and a barn.
+Sell property that is surplus to Forest Service needs.
+The property contains a number of structures\improvements, including but not limited to two residences.

 Approximately 5,000 acres would be commercially thinned using variable-density thinning.
 The purpose of the project is to restore and improve late-successional habitat conditions, generate economic activity, and provide jobs in the local area.

 Rocky Brook Hydroelectric Limited Partnership is seeking a new 20-year special use permit for their existing facilities.
 The project diverts up to 40 cubic feet per second (cfs) from Rocky Brook, with a minimum in-stream flow of 5 cfs.